-Distributed Economy in n the Energy Sector Study Program Distributed Energy Systems and Energy Efficiency Study level and Master, 2 nd semester semester ECTS Credits 3 ECTS Credits Hours per week / total contact hours 2 / 30 Total hours of study 90 Type/Teaching Method Lecture, use of specific software and project Language of instruction English Frequency Every Semester Course Prof. DrIng.
-Debora Coll-Mayor Coordinator/Instructor E-Mail: Debora.coll-mayor@reutlingen-university.de Restrictions None Prerequisites: Knowledge of Energy markets and energy economy Course learning The students know the basics of Blockchain based Technologies; objectives: The students learn about the regulatory framework of these new technologiesThe students can develop simple use cases using blockchain based solutions The students can develop new business cases based on those solutions The students learn about basics and new tendencies in transactive control Contents: Distributed ledger technologies; Use of cryptocurrencies in the energy economy; Smart contracts and distributed registers; Analysis of new System Use Cases; Analysis of new Business Use Cases; Standardisation and regulatory barriers; A step forward: The concept of transactive control.
-Textbooks: The literature will be given during the lecture.
-Assessment Graded: 1 hour written exam and a project with oral presentation
+Distributed Economy in the Energy Sector Study Program Distributed Energy Systems and Energy Efficiency Study level and Master, 2 nd semester semester ECTS Credits 3 ECTS Credits Hours per week / total contact hours 2 / 30 Total hours of study 90 Type/Teaching Method Lecture, use of specific software and project Language of instruction English Frequency Every Semester Course Prof. DrIng.
+Debora Coll-Mayor Coordinator/Instructor E-Mail: Debora.coll-mayor@reutlingen-university.de Restrictions None Restrictions Prerequisites: None Knowledge of Energy markets and energy economy Restrictions Prerequisites: Course learning None Knowledge of Energy markets and energy economy - The students know the basics of Blockchain based Technologies; Restrictions Prerequisites: Course learning objectives: None Knowledge of Energy markets and energy economy - The students know the basics of Blockchain based Technologies; - The students learn about the regulatory framework of these new technologies; Restrictions Prerequisites: Course learning objectives: None Knowledge of Energy markets and energy economy - The students know the basics of Blockchain based Technologies; - The students learn about the regulatory framework of these new technologies - The students can develop simple use cases using blockchain based solutions Restrictions Prerequisites: Course learning objectives: None Knowledge of Energy markets and energy economy - The students know the basics of Blockchain based Technologies; - The students learn about the regulatory framework of these new technologies - The students can develop simple use cases using blockchain based solutions - The students can develop new business cases based on those solutions Restrictions Prerequisites: Course learning objectives: None Knowledge of Energy markets and energy economy - The students know the basics of Blockchain based Technologies; - The students learn about the regulatory framework of these new technologies - The students can develop simple use cases using blockchain based solutions - The students can develop new business cases based on those solutions - The students learn about basics and new tendencies in transactive control Restrictions Prerequisites: Course learning objectives: Contents: None Knowledge of Energy markets and energy economy The students know the basics of Blockchain based Technologies; The students learn about the regulatory framework of these new technologies The students can develop simple use cases using blockchain based solutions The students can develop new business cases based on those solutions The students learn about basics and new tendencies in transactive control Distributed ledger technologies; Use of cryptocurrencies in the energy economy; Smart contracts and distributed registers; Analysis of new System Use Cases; Standardisation and regulatory barriers; A step forward: The concept of transactive control.
+Restrictions Prerequisites: Course learning objectives: Contents: Textbooks: None Knowledge of Energy markets and energy economy The students know the basics of Blockchain based Technologies; The students learn about the regulatory framework of these new technologies The students can develop simple use cases using blockchain based solutions The students can develop new business cases based on those solutions The students learn about basics and new tendencies in transactive control Distributed ledger technologies; Use of cryptocurrencies in the energy economy; Smart contracts and distributed registers; Analysis of new System Use Cases; Standardisation and regulatory barriers; A step forward: The concept of transactive control.